All Episodes

 That's the difference.

-Now we have we literally, I don't think anyone would have ever anticipated this.
+Now we have, we literally, I don't think anyone would have ever anticipated this.

-Now, under Donald Trump, something happened that I wouldn't have anticipated, and that is the alliance that emerged with the U.S. and Israel and the Egyptians and the Jordanians and the Saudis and the Emirates, aligned intelligence sharing, everything in between against Iranian hegemony in the region, and and of course, standing strong against them ever getting nuclear weapons.
+Now, under Donald Trump, something happened that I wouldn't have anticipated, and that is the alliance that emerged with the U.S. and Israel and the Egyptians and the Jordanians and the Saudis and the Emirates, aligned intelligence sharing, everything in between against Iranian hegemony in the region.

-Now, Joe Biden is willing to release tens of billions of dollars to the Iranians, allowing Putin to negotiate the deal of all people.
+Now, Joe, Biden is willing to release tens of billions of dollars to the Iranians, allowing Putin to negotiate the deal of all people.

 I never thought that would happen.